Cocoom/Cocoom.github.io/docs/getting-started/google.md

 Those are the two requested information required by Cocoom support team to allow your GSuite users to authenticate to your  Cocoom base.

+## 🏆 Send us the information

+Those requested information will be used by the Cocoom support team to create the authentication link between your GSuite and your Cocoom accounts.

+To complete this integration, you have to send us these information (client ID & client Secret) by email at <support@cocoom.com>

+* either directly in the body of the email (please append your domain name as well, called YOURDOMAIN in this help page)
+* or by filling in the following PDF document: [OIDC Cocoom Form](/doc/en/OpenID_Connect_Form-en.pdf)